tobfromme/bingsearchwords/README.md

    Ensure the user running the script has write permissions on the directory where the keywords.txt file exists.
 You can do so by:

-     sudo to root
-     chown -R <your username> /path/to
+     sudo chown -R <your username> /path/to/directory
 	( i.e. sudo chown -R username /usr/lib/python3.10/site-packages/bing_rewards/data )